Rumble vs. YouTube: A Data-Driven Comparison of Engagement and Monetization

 Audience & Niche Performance

-Rumble’s audience skews male (66%) and mostly between 25–34 years old (pewresearch.org).
-Contrary to assumptions, a 2023 Comscore report found the platform’s U.S. political split was 35.5% Democrat, 28.9% Independent, and only 21.8% Republican, indicating a broader ideological spread than commonly portrayed.
+Rumble's audience leans male (66%) and is mostly between 25-34 years old (pewresearch.org).
+Here's something that might surprise you: a 2023 Comscore report found the platform's U.S. political split was 35.5% Democrat, 28.9% Independent, and only 21.8% Republican.
+So despite the stereotypes, Rumble's audience is more politically diverse than most people assume.

 "Rumble isn't about viral comedy.
 It's about niche depth and community." - Tim Pool